solarwinds/nova/CONTRIBUTION.md

 # Contributing to Nova
-We encourage developers to contribute to Nova.
+We are open to, and grateful for, any contributions made by the community.
+By contributing to Nova, you agree to abide by the [code of conduct](./CODE_OF_CONDUCT.md)

 Here's what you need to know to get started:

   ## Instructions
   1. Make sure to create a NUI JIRA ticket for the contribution - we need a NUI ticket to properly track your changes in order to announce what's changed between releases.